suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 sys.path.append(tool_path)
 ```
 ### Notes:
-For running the tool other libraries should be installed as well:
+For running the tool other packages should be installed as well:

-1-numpy
+1- numpy
 &nbsp;

-2-netCDF4
+2- netCDF4
 &nbsp;

-3-datetime
+3- datetime
 &nbsp;

-4-csv
+4- csv
 &nbsp;

-5-json
+5- json

+For more information on how to install packages follow the steps available here: https://packaging.python.org/en/latest/tutorials/installing-packages/

 ## Running the script
  To run the script you will need two files: